What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Stanford Hotel Seoul – 10 minutes away from the DMC subway station, close to all the TV and radio stations in town, this 4* hotel is the place for you if you want to be in a quiet area.

-Close by you will find a nice park set up on the hill, and plenty of local restaurants to choose from.
+Close by, you will find a nice park on the hill and plenty of local restaurants.

 Mid-range hotels in Mapo-gu

-LOTTE City Hotel Mapo – offering an interior swimming pool, a fitness center, and car parking, this hotel is set within seconds from Gongdeok Subway Station.
+LOTTE City Hotel Mapo—Offering an interior swimming pool, a fitness center, and car parking, this hotel is seconds from Gongdeok Subway Station.

 Budget-friendly accommodation in Mapo-gu

-Hi Dear Guesthouse – not far from the university area, the hotel is clean and close to the subway.
-They also provide karaoke and the staff is really nice.
+Hi Dear Guesthouse, The hotel is not far from the university area.
+It is clean and close to the subway.
+They also provide karaoke, and the staff is really nice.

 Other hotels and areas worth considering in Seoul